 Specifies whether the listed domain is allowed to autoplay audio and video.
 For more information, see Allow or block media autoplay in Firefox.

 Specifies whether the listed domain is allowed to launch the extension or theme installation dialog box.
-Installation permission for websites can be added or removed in the Privacy & Security panel of Firefox Settings, under Permissions.
+Installation permission for websites can be added or removed under Permissions in the Firefox Settings.panel of

 Open Pop-up Windows